milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 ![](pics/export-light.svg#only-light)
 ![](pics/export-dark.svg#only-dark)

-MiXCR uses four highly efficient binary formats that hold exhaustive information on the clonotypes, alignments, barcodes and original sequencing reads:
+MiXCR uses highly efficient binary formats that hold exhaustive information on the clonotypes, alignments, barcodes and original sequencing reads:

 - `.vdjca` produced by [`align`](./mixcr-align.md) and holds alignments
 - `.clns` produced by [`assemble`](./mixcr-assemble.md) and [`assembleContigs`](./mixcr-assembleContigs.md) holds clonotypes
 - `.clna` produced by [`assemble`](./mixcr-assemble.md) and holds both clonotypes and alignments
-- `.shmt` produced by [`findShmTrees`](./mixcr-findShmTrees.md) and holds clonotypes, alignments and SHM trees

-MiXCR provides functions for export [alignments](#alignments), [clonotype tables](#clonotype-tables), [SHM trees tables](#shm-trees-tables) and [SHM with nodes tables](#shm-trees-with-nodes-tables) in a tab-delimited way.
+MiXCR provides functions for export [alignments](#alignments), [clonotype tables](#clonotype-tables) in a tab-delimited way.
 For human-readable formatted output see [pretty export](./mixcr-exportPretty.md).

+For export of `.shmt` produced by [`findShmTrees`](./mixcr-findShmTrees.md) see [`exportShmTrees.md`](./mixcr-exportShmTrees.md).

 ## Clonotype tables